stavrmoris/Anonymous_valentines-bot/README.md

 ## 📜 Description

-This project provides a Telegram bot that allows users to send anonymous valentines.
-The bot supports basic features such as sending messages and managing users.
+This code implements a Telegram bot that allows users to send anonymous messages and subscribe to premium services.
+The main functions include purchasing a subscription, sending anonymous messages, and checking a user's subscription status.
+The bot uses the aiogram library to interact with the Telegram API and an SQLite database to store user data and their subscriptions.

 ## 🔧 Installation